Sabonis leads Pacers past Hornets 144-117 in play-in round - WTMJ

 AP Sports Writer

-Led by Sabonis and Doug McDermott, who scored 16 of his 21 points in the first quarter, the ninth-seeded Pacers snapped a franchise-worst nine-game losing streak in the postseason.
-They also moved within one victory of making a sixth consecutive playoff appearance.
+Sabonis’ reaction to the Hornets’ attempt to clog the middle changed the game.
+Doug McDermott scored 16 of his 21 points in the first quarter as the Pacers started 7 of 11 from 3-point range — a decisive flurry that put Charlotte in a big hole.

+The ninth-seeded Pacers snapped a franchise-worst nine-game losing streak in the postseason, earning their first win since blowing out Cleveland in Game 6 of a first-round series in April 2018.
+And they got it done without Caris LeVert, who was placed in the league’s health and safety protocol before the game.

-Indiana will visit the loser of Tuesday’s other play-in game, No. 7 Boston against No. 8 Washington, on Thursday.
+Now Indiana needs one more win to secure a sixth consecutive playoff appearance.
+The Pacers visit the loser of Tuesday’s other play-in game, No. 7 Boston against No. 8 Washington, on Thursday.

-It was Indiana’s first postseason win since a blowout victory against Cleveland in April 2018.
-And the Pacers won this one despite losing forward Caris LeVert to the league’s health and safety protocol.
+“Everybody got going,” said Malcolm Brogdon, who scored 16 points in his first game since April 29.
+“It’s the best when all your teammates get to score and have fun.
+I thought we had fun tonight and that was the best part.”

+The Hornets finished the season with six straight losses.
+The difference Tuesday showed right from the start — playoff experience.

+“They played like a veteran group,” Charlotte coach James Borrego said.
+“They played like a tougher group that had been here before.
+They weren’t fazed by the moment.”
-With McDermott leading the charge, Indiana started 7 of 11 from 3-point range, continually beat the Hornets to loose balls and stayed in front of Charlotte on defense.

-Indiana pulled out to a 23-9 lead, and then extended the margin 40-24 after one, 69-45 at halftime and 76-45 early in the third quarter.
-The Hornets were never close after the opening minutes.
+McDermott led the initial charge as Indiana continually beat Charlotte to loose balls and stayed in front of the Hornets on defense.
+The Pacers jumped out to a 23-9 lead, which they extended to 40-24 after one, 69-45 at halftime and 76-45 early in the third quarter.

 TIP-INS

 Hornets: Terry Rozier had 16 points, eight rebounds and six assists.
-Malik Monk added 13 points. … LaMelo Ball had 14 points and four rebounds in his postseason debut. … Rozier and Devonte’ Graham each finished the regular season among the league’s top 15 in 3s made, but the Hornets were just 12 for 40 from deep against the Pacers. … Charlotte’s last postseason win came in April 2016 when it beat Miami. … The Hornets have lost three straight postseason games when they could have advanced.
+Malik Monk added 13 points. … LaMelo Ball had 14 points and four rebounds in his postseason debut. … The Hornets went 12 for 40 from deep. … Charlotte’s last postseason win came in April 2016 when it beat Miami. … The Hornets have lost three straight postseason games when they could have advanced.

-Pacers: Sabonis had a franchise-record nine triple-doubles in the regular season, four in May. … T.J.
-McConnell had 17 points, five rebounds and four steals.
-Oshae Brissett scored 23 points, and Justin Holiday had 12. … Goga Bitadze had 14 points and 10 rebounds. … McDermott has scored in double figures in a career-best 14 straight games. … The Pacers have won four of their last six. … Indiana finished the regular season with the best road record in the East at 21-15.
+Pacers: Oshae Brissett scored 23 points while T.J.
+McConnell had 17 points, five rebounds and four steals. … Goga Bitadze added 14 points and 10 rebounds. … McDermott has scored in double figures in a career-best 14 straight games. … Indiana was 14 of 31 on 3s and shot 55.2% from the field overall. … The Pacers have won four of their last six. … Indiana had the best regular-season road record in the East, 21-15.

 INJURY REPORT

 The Pacers won despite missing LeVert, starting center Myles Turner (right foot), starting forward T.J.
 Warren (left foot) and key backup Jeremy Lamb (left knee).
-Malcolm Brogdon had 16 points and eight assists in his first game back since injuring his right hamstring April 29.
 Charlotte played without Gordon Hayward (sprained right foot) and Cody Martin (sprained left ankle).

 UP NEXT